 inalize Removes a PM from the state running (in Maintenance) .
-See "Maintenance Mode" on page 105 .
+See "Maintenance Mode" on page 109.
 Shutdown Shuts down a PM.
 The PM transitions to off (in Maintenance) .
-See "Shutting Down a Physical Machine" on page 108.
-Reboot Reboots the PM.
+See "Shutting Down a Physical Machine" on page 112.
+2 Reboot Reboots the PM.
 The PM transitions to preparing for reboot (in Maintenance) .
-See "Rebooting a Physical Machine" on page 107 .
-Replace Causes the everRun Enterprise software to delete the PM from the everRun sys- tem's database, so that you can replace the PM or one of its components.
-See "Replacing Physical Machines, Motherboards, NICs, or RAID Controllers" on page 178 .
+See "Rebooting a Physical Machine" on page 111 .
+Causes the everRun Enterprise software to delete the PM from the everRun tem's database, so that you can replace the PM or one of its components.
+So "Replace Physical Machines, Motherboards, NICs, or RAID Controllers" of page 182 .
 The following action may be available when everRun software has removed a PM from service and powered it off, due to an excessive failure rate.

 Commands Description Reset Device Resets the mean time between failures (MTBF) counter for a PM so it can be brought back into service.
-See "Resetting MTBF for a Failed Physical Machine" on page 112 .
+See "Resetting MTBF for a Failed Physical Machine" on page 116 .